York Minster: Organ

 The fire of 1829 destroyed the organ and the basis of the present organ dates from 1832, when Elliot and Hill constructed a new instrument.
-This organ was reconstructed in 1859 by William Hill and Sons.
+This organ was reconstructed in 1859 by William Hill and Son.
 The case remained intact, but the organ was mechanically new, retaining the largest pipes of the former instrument.

 In 1903, J. W. Walker and Sons built a new instrument in the same case.
 They retained several registers from the previous instrument.

 Some work was undertaken in 1918 by Harrison & Harrison when the Tuba Mirabilis was added and the Great chorus revised.
 The same firm rebuilt this Walker-Harrison instrument in 1931 when a new console and electro-pneumatic action were added together with four new stops.
 The smaller solo tubas were enclosed in the solo box.
 In 1960, J. W. Walker & Sons restored the actions, lowered wind pressures and introduced mutations and higher chorus work in the spirit of the neo-classical movement.
 They cleaned the organ in 1982.

 The fire of 1984 affected the organ but not irreparably; the damage hastened the time for a major restoration, which was begun in 1991 and finished two years later by Principal Pipe Organs of York, under the direction of their founder, Geoffrey Coffin, who had at one time been assistant organist at the Minster.

 In 2018, a £2 million project to refurbish the current organ was announced.
 The project took two years for its completion in March 2021 and saw nearly all of its 5,403 pipes removed and taken to organ specialists Harrison & Harrison in Durham.

 Organists

 The organists of York Minster have had several official titles, the job description roughly equates to that of Organist and Master of the Choristers.
 The current Organist and Director of Music of the Minster is Robert Sharpe.
-There is also an Assistant Director of Music, Ben Morris.
+There is also an assistant director of Music, Ben Morris.